 There are more than 35,000 supermarkets in America, and it is not possible to know who owns them or distributes to every one of them.
 A local Orthodox rabbi should be consulted for guidance regarding local stores and supermarkets, as well as resolution of any halachic issues.

 A&L Foods is a Jewish-owned distributor of kosher food which distributes to Giant, Target and Safeway in Baltimore, Maryland.
 A&L Foods sells their chometz to a non-Jew through the STAR-K. For this reason, various chometz products may be purchased immediately after Pesach in these stores in Baltimore.
-Click here for a complete list of these items.
+For a complete list of these items, see here.